getml/getml.com/src/docs/user_guide/concepts/getml_suite/index.md

 [](){#engine}
 ## Engine

-Written in C++, the getML engine is the core of the suite and does all the heavy lifting.
+Written in C++, the getML Engine is the core of the Suite and does all the heavy lifting.
 It is responsible for data management, feature engineering, and machine learning.

-### Starting the engine
+### Starting the Engine

-After [installing the getML engine][installation], either via `pip`, `Docker` or `CLI` there are two ways to start the getML engine:
+After [installing the getML Engine][installation], either via `pip`, `Docker` or `CLI` there are two ways to start the getML Engine:

 - Using the [Python API][python-api]
 - Using the getML [command-line interface (CLI)][separate-installation-of-engine]

 Follow the links to learn more about each method.

-### Shutting down the engine
+### Shutting down the Engine

-Depending on how you started the engine, there are different ways to shut it down:
+Depending on how you started the Engine, there are different ways to shut it down:

 - In the Python API: `getml.engine.shutdown()`
 - Click the ':material-power-standby: Shutdown' tab in the sidebar of the monitor